manikantaPitla/manikantaPitla/README.md

-Hey there! 👋 I'm [Manikanta Pitla](link), a Full Stack Developer with a strong foundation in front-end and responsive frameworks.
+Hey there! 👋 I'm `Manikanta Pitla` a Full Stack Developer with a strong foundation in front-end and responsive frameworks.
 My passion for technology has driven me to continuously learn and grow in this dynamic field.
 With a comprehensive understanding of both front-end and back-end development, I am dedicated to pushing the boundaries of what is possible in the digital world.

 **What I can do ?**